-A radon progeny level of 0.02 WL is equivalent to a radon concentration of 4.0 pCi/L when radon is in 50 percent equilibrium with its progeny.
-In an indoor environment, radon is expected to be in approximately 50 percent equilibrium with its progeny.
+A radon decay chain isotopes level of 0.02 WL is equivalent to a radon concentration of 4.0 pCi/L when radon is in 50 percent equilibrium with its decay chain isotopes.
+In an indoor environment, radon is expected to be in approximately 50 percent equilibrium with its decay chain isotopes.
 Therefore, the 0.2 pCi/L target detection limit for indoor radon is adequate as compared to 4.0 pCi/L.